artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 [^1]: When calling Java code you may get null values but you cannot set a value to null in Scala code.
+[^2]: In reality you should never use the _Null_ type.
+It only exists for Java interop compatibility.
+Ideally you should always use the _Option[T]_ class.